Periodic Freight Demand Estimation for Large-scale Tactical Planning: Problem Description

 The MCND problem consists in satisfying demand at minimum cost.
 It has two categories of decision variables: Binary design variables $z_p, ~\forall p\in \mathcal{P},$ equal to one if path $p$ is used and zero otherwise, and flow variables $x_{pk} \geq 0, ~\forall k\in \mathcal{K}, p\in \mathcal{P}_k$.
-Depending on the type of freight (bulk versus containers, for instance), $x_{pk}$ is either continuous or integer.
+Depending on the type of freight (bulk versus containers, for instance), $x_{pk}$ \efsec{could be} integer.
 The path-based mixed integer linear programming formulation is:

 The objective function \eqref{eq:mcnd_objective} includes a fixed design cost $C_p^{\text{design}}\geq0$ for the paths built to transport demand.
-The second cost is the variable flow cost $C_p^{\text{flow}}\geq0$ which accounts for satisfied demand and the third cost $C_p^{\text{out}}\geq0$ is the flow cost of outsourced demand.
-Constraints \eqref{eq:mcnd_demand} ensure that the periodic demand is satisfied for each commodity.
+The second cost is the variable flow cost $C_p^{\text{flow}}\geq0$ which accounts for satisfied demand and the third cost \efsec{$C_p^{\text{out}}\geq C_p^{\text{flow}}$} is the flow cost of outsourced demand. \efsec{Although not strictly necessary, we separate the latter two terms for the analysis of the results in Section~\ref{section:results}.} Constraints \eqref{eq:mcnd_demand} ensure that the periodic demand is satisfied for each commodity.
 Constraints \eqref{eq:mcnd_cap} enforce flows on selected paths only, and that the flow does not exceed the path capacity, $u_p$.

 \textbf{MCND} is solved to obtain a tactical plan based on a given periodic demand.
 However, in practice, demand varies from one period to another.
 The tactical plan is therefore adjusted at the operational planning level.
 That is, in each period the commodity flows can be adjusted to satisfy the actual demand value of this period also taking into account other uncertain aspects, such as schedule delays.
 The observed data $\mathbf{y}_d^t$, typically used for training forecasting models, result from this operational planning process.
-Consequently, data at this level of detail can be constrained by the available services and the observed demand may therefore not correspond to the true demand.
-This is known as censored data in the literature \citep[e.g.,][]{ParkEtAl07}.
+Consequently, data at this level of detail can be constrained by the available services and the observed demand may therefore \efsec{be censored or truncated.}

 In summary, we focus on estimating periodic demand $\mathbf{y}^{\text{p}}$ at a given time $t_0$ for a tactical planning horizon $\mathcal{T}$.
 The demand forecasts $\hat{\mathbf{y}}_{t_0+1},\ldots,\hat{\mathbf{y}}_{t_0+T}$ are obtained using historical data of demand $\{\mathbf{y}_d^s, s=t_0-1,t_0-2,\ldots,t_0-H, d=1,\ldots,D_s\}$ where $H$ is the number of periods in the historical data and $D_s$ is the number of operational time intervals in each period $s$.
 The periodic demand should be defined such that it minimizes fixed costs, as well as variable costs associated with adapting the plan over the tactical planning horizon.
 It is hence necessary to link the mapping $h$ to the tactical planning problem of interest.
 In the following section, we propose a formulation for this purpose using \textbf{MCND} as an example of tactical planning problem formulation.